tylertraviss/TalentAgencySystem/docs/System UML Diagrams.md

 # System UML Diagrams
-list the classes and their functions relating to the rest of the project
-***
 ### Memento
 Memento is used by MementoCreator and MementoRestorer.
 It stores the instance from Company and has the function to return that state in a memento.
 ### MementoCreator